meet050/INFT-3102-F2024/README.md

 - **Backend**: Strapi (Headless CMS)
 - **Database**: SQLite (via Strapi plugin)

-### Contributing

-Feel free to fork this project, make changes, and open pull requests.
-Contributions are welcome!

 ### License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.